dabrahams/standard/README.md

 #### 2.4.1.3.
 Floating-point literals

-1. Floating-point literals are recognized by the following grammar:
+1. Floating-point literals have the form:

     ```ebnf
     floating-point-literal ::=